readandprogress/reading.is-a.dev/_posts/Tech/2025-08-25-compartmentalizing-my-digital-life.md

 As my display name implies, I love reading a good book, mostly non-fiction and technical documentation, but I do read fiction when the mood strikes.

 Every time I wake up, usually in the morning, I pick up my tablet (a Lenovo Tab M8 Android tablet that I got a pretty good deal on.) and jump right into [ReadYou](https://github.com/ReadYouApp/ReadYou), my RSS app of choice.
-If there isn't anything new or interesting, I open [LXReader](https://gitlab.com/coolreader-ng/lxreader) or [MJPDF](https://gitlab.com/mudlej_android/mj_pdf_reader) straight away and continue where I left off on a book.
+If there isn't anything new or interesting, I open [Cantook](https://play.google.com/store/apps/details?id=com.aldiko.android&hl=en-US&pli=1) up straight away and continue where I left off on a book.
 I usually do this for half an hour, sometimes more; it all depends on my mood, if I'm particularly hungry, busy, etc.

 I've been habitually doing this for more than a year now, and it really got me to read more and read better.
 Can't recommend it enough if you struggle with reading; setting a dedicated time every day to read really does help!